 - 5 Benefits of Receiving Medication-Assisted Treatment

-- 6 What are the Goals of Medication-Assisted Treatment?
+- 6 What Are the Goals of Medication-Assisted Treatment?

-- 7 Differences between Medication-Assisted Treatment and Medication-Based Treatment
+- 7 Medication-Assisted Treatment vs. Medication-Based Treatment

 - 8 What You Can Expect During Medication-Assisted Treatment

 - 9 TAKE THE FIRST STEP ON YOUR RECOVERY JOURNEY

 The early stages of addiction recovery can be very challenging.
 This is especially true when you experience severe withdrawal symptoms.
 Because of the uncomfortable effects of withdrawal and powerful cravings that still linger, medication-assisted treatment might be the best intervention.

 Medication-assisted treatment, or MAT, is one of many effective ways to treat a drug or alcohol addiction.
 This form of treatment uses medications and counseling to provide a holistic approach to treating substance use disorder.

 With FDA-approved medications, a MAT program is designed to meet your individual needs.
 Research has shown that combining medication and therapy not only improves the chances of successful recovery from substance abuse disorders but can also help you maintain a sober life.

 Medication-assisted addiction treatment at a West Palm Beach facility can help you manage cravings and withdrawal symptoms.
 By receiving the right combination of comprehensive treatments, you can reduce your chances of relapse.